 - descendancy charts where the person appears

-- a Family Explorer* icon (clicking on this shows a chart of that person's family, siblings and 3 generations of ancestors).
+- a Pedigree* icon (clicking on this shows a chart of that person's family, siblings and 3 generations of ancestors).

 A question mark indicates that the name is unknown.